narutoamu/CFD/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Ensure that both client and server side are connected to the Internet.
+Ensure that both client and server side are connected to the same LAN.

 Download the PC_Server.java on the server side.